/ seo-glossary / What is LCP? SEO Guide for Beginners

 Why LCP Matters for SEO

-LCP is one of three Core Web Vitals that Google uses as a ranking signal.
+LCP is one of three Core Web Vitals, alongside Interaction to Next Paint (INP) and Cumulative Layout Shift (CLS).
 It directly represents the user's perception of how fast your page loads.
-When a visitor lands on your page and the main content takes 5 seconds to appear, most of them leave before it even finishes loading.
-This hurts both your engagement metrics and your rankings.
+When a visitor lands on your page and the main content takes five seconds to appear, many of them leave before it even finishes loading.
+This hurts both your engagement metrics and your standing in search.

 I run my own blog on Astro and consistently score LCP under 0.5 seconds on desktop and under 1.5 seconds on mobile.
 This is a direct advantage over competitors running heavy WordPress setups with unoptimized images and multiple third-party scripts.
 PageSpeed Insights shows the difference clearly, and the ranking data backs it up.